vlaskinmac/comics_vk/README.md

 - Create an application using the link: [`TOKEN`](https://dev.vk.com).
 - Click "Edit".
 - Copy the client_id (id) number from the url.
-- Get the token from the parameter: access_token.
 - Enter in the url - client_id received in the previous step.
 - Follow the completed url: